- Chart

 Financial Performance

 Benchmark Comparison: The Invesco DB Energy Fund aims to track the DBI Energy Index.
-Its performance is generally expected to closely mirror this benchmark, with minor deviations due to tracking error and expenses.
-Investors should compare the ETF's returns against the DBI Energy Index to assess its tracking efficiency.
+Its performance is expected to closely mirror that of its benchmark, with minor deviations attributable to tracking differences, fees, and the cost of rolling futures contracts.
+A close correlation between the ETF's performance and the index's performance indicates effective tracking.

 Liquidity